oemof/tespy/docs/tutorials/pygmo_optimization.rst

 ^^^^^^^^^^^^^^

-PyGMO (Python Parallel Global Multiobjective Optimizer, :cite:`Biscani2020`) is a library that provides a large number of evolutionary optimization algorithms.
+PyGMO (Python Parallel Global Multiobjective Optimizer, :cite:`Biscani2020`) is a library that provides numerous evolutionary optimization algorithms.
 PyGMO can be used to solve constrained, unconstrained, single objective and multi objective problems.

 Evolutionary Algorithms
 +++++++++++++++++++++++

 Evolutionary Algorithms (EA) are optimization algorithms inspired by biological evolution.
-In a given population the algorithm uses the so called fitness function to determine the quality of the solutions to each individual (set of decision variables) problem.
+In a given population the algorithm uses the so-called fitness function to determine the quality of the solutions to each individual (set of decision variables) problem.
 The best possible solution of the population is called champion.
 Via mutation, recombination and selection your population